8 Causes of feeling sick and stomach gurgling: In-depth Answers.

 Female sex hormones such as estrogen and progesterone are the reason why females are more sen

 - Inflammatory bowel disease (Crohn’s disease and ulcerative colitis).

 - Medications.
 Many medications can disturb your digestion and even cause sick feelings such as metformin (for diabetes) and most antibiotics.

 - Any abdominal cancers such as colorectal cancer, stomach cancer, ovarian cancer, etc.

-- Any systemic illnesses such as Covid-19, common cold, influenza can also cause stomach gurgling and a feeling of sickness.
+- Any systemic illnesses such as Covid-19, common cold, or influenza can also cause stomach gurgling and a feeling of sickness.